Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ```

 * _callback_ has an NSString value that contains the visitor identifiers as a querystring after the service request is complete.
 * _completionHandler_ is invoked with _urlVariables_ containing the visitor identifiers as a query string, or _error_ if an unexpected error occurs or the request times out.
+The returned `NSError` contains the [ACPError](../../mobile-core-api-reference#acperror) code of the specific error.
 The default timeout is 500ms.

 **Examples**